 As you enter the garden, a sweeping view across the orchard, with its recently pruned apple and pear trees, provides an architectural framework with the promise of blossom in late April and May as the fruit buds swell.
 The orchard is home to plums, gages and apple varieties such as Devonshire Quarrenden, Worcester Pearmain and Laxton’s Fortune.

 A blossoming garden

 At this time of year, you can get a real feel for the structure of Rudyard Kipling’s garden; the soft sandstone house sits beautifully within the garden and the valley beyond, ever present and providing a backdrop to the garden he created for his children to play in and his family and friends to enjoy.
 Kipling loved Bateman's and its garden and they inspired some of his great poems.

-On the walk down to the tea room, shop and house stop and spot the new growth in the herb border and look out for the first signs of blossom on the apple and pear trees in the old orchard.
+On the walk down to the house, stop and spot the new growth in the borders and look out for the first signs of blossom on the apple and pear trees in the orchard.